rustamgasanov/blog/source/_posts/2014-09-04-google-places-limit-autocomplete-results-to-cities-only.markdown

 #### Other Hints

-During search for this solution I saw many other tips for google places autocomplete.
-I'm gonna post them below, hope they'll be useful.
+During the search for this solution I've collected other tips for Google places autocomplete.
+I'm going to post them below, hope they will be useful.

   * To get rid of the pins on the left side of the list add following css: